 And you’re pretty open about having had it?

 Very open, yes.
 It still has a really negative perception, especially around people who don’t educate themselves.
 You know, unfortunately with cosmetic procedures, you’re really only able to see it if you’ve had a bad job done.
-You’re not going to tell if someone has had really great Botox because that’s the whole point.
+You’re not gonna tell if someone has had really great Botox because that’s the whole point.
 I think unfortunately a lot of people associate Botox with low self-esteem, but it’s a much more common procedure than people know.
 A lot of the negative perception comes from people not being educated.
 For me, I’ve always said that I have no shame in my game.
 I’m happy to share the knowledge, give pointers, stuff like that.

 So have you ever faced that negative perception yourself?
 Like have people ever been judgmental of you for getting Botox?

 Oh my gosh I just couldn’t care less.
 I’m sure that it happens and I just don’t know.
 I’ve definitely seen people staring when I talk about it in public, like if I’m telling somebody else where they should go for it.
-I definitely see people going like, “oh my God, you’re talking about it in public, so taboo,” but it really doesn’t affect me at all.
+I definitely see people going like, “oh my god, you’re talking about it in public, so taboo,” but it really doesn’t affect me at all.
 I think more people should just talk about it naturally.

 So what are your feelings about “natural beauty” versus cosmetic beauty?
 Do you even think there’s a difference, and do you feel like our society prioritizes one type of beauty over the other?

 I think that those lines are so blurred now.
 If you were to ask one person what natural beauty is, and then ask another person, I think they’d have completely different ideas.
 You know, is natural beauty not wearing makeup but maybe you have Botox and filler?
 The definition of natural beauty is really unclear, and I think that’s a great thing.
 The less ability we have to put things in buckets, I think the better for everybody.

 How influential has social media been for you in terms of the way you want to look?